cuba-platform/admin-tools-addon/README.md

 ### Known issues

-- Utility `screen` doesn't work in the console
+- The `screen` utility does not work in the console

 ## JMX Tomcat
 JMX Tomcat is a managed bean, which allows operating with Tomcat.
-JMX Tomcat supports Windows and Unix OS.
+JMX Tomcat is supported on Windows and Unix OS.
-You can find bean using following way: Administration > JMX Console, the searching by the object name 'Tomcat' and the domain 'cuba-at'.
+The bean can be accessed from Menu: Administration → JMX Console.
+Start searching by the object name 'Tomcat' and the domain 'cuba-at'.

 ![find jmx tomcat](img/find-jmx-tomcat.png)

-JMX Tomcat includes following operations:
+JMX Tomcat allows executing the following operations:

-* getTomcatAbsolutePath.
-It returns an absolute path to the tomcat's directory;
+* getTomcatAbsolutePath: returns an absolute path to the Tomcat directory;
-* shutdown.
-It shutdowns a Tomcat process;
+* shutdown: shutdowns a Tomcat process;
-* reboot.
-It shutdowns and runs a new Tomcat process;
+* reboot: shutdowns an existing Tomcat process and runs a new one;
-* runShellScript.
-It runs a script in tomcat's workspace and contains arguments:
+* runShellScript: runs a script in a Tomcat workspace with the next arguments:
-    1. Path - a relative from tomcat's directory;
+    1. Path - a relative of a Tomcat directory;
-    2. Arguments - arguments that you can specify for the script.
+    2. Arguments - arguments that can be specified for a script.

 ![jmx tomcat](img/jmx-tomcat.png)